Chart Color Schemes

 Drayton - Harristown features high concentrations of lone person households and group households, with a lower-than-average median household size

-Family households account for 60.1% of all households, including 20.0% couples with children, 24.8% couples without children, and 13.6% single parent families.
-Non-family households make up the remaining 39.9%, with lone person households at 35.8% and group households comprising 4.0%.
-The median household size is 2.3 people, which is smaller than the Rest of Qld average of 2.5.
+Family households comprise 60.1% of all households, including 20.0% couples with children, 24.8% couples without children, and 13.6% single parent families.
+Non-family households account for the remaining 39.9%, with lone person households at 35.8% and group households comprising 4.0%.
+The median household size is 2.3 people, smaller than the Rest of Qld average of 2.5.

 Frequently Asked Questions - Households